CAAB(LEGAL) - STATE AND FEDERAL REVENUE SOURCES: FEDERAL

 Except where otherwise provided by statutes or regulations, the federal awarding agency will charge interest on an overdue debt in accordance with the Federal Claims Collection Standards, 31 C.F.R.
 Parts 900 through 999.
 The date from which interest is computed is not extended by litigation or the filing of any form of appeal.

 The non-federal entity or applicant for a federal award must disclose, in a timely manner, in writing to the federal awarding agency or pass-through entity all violations of federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the federal award.
+Non-federal entities that have received a federal award including the term and condition outlined in Appendix XII to 2 C.F.R.
+Part 200 are required to report certain civil, criminal, or administrative proceedings to the System for Award Management (SAM) (currently Federal Awardee Performance and Integrity Information System or FAPIIS).
 Failure to make required disclosures can result in any of the remedies described in 2 C.F.R.
-200.338 (Remedies for noncompliance), including suspension or debarment.
-[See also 2 C.F.R.
-Part 180 and 31 U.S.C.
-3321] 2 C.F.R.
+200.339.
+(See also 2 C.F.R.
+Part 180, 31 U.S.C.
+3321, and 41 U.S.C.
+2313) 2 C.F.R.
 200.113

-If a non-federal entity fails to comply with federal statutes, regulations, or the terms and conditions of a federal award, the federal awarding agency or pass-through entity may impose additional conditions, as described in 2 C.F.R.
-200.207 (Specific conditions).
+If a non-federal entity fails to comply with the U.S. Constitution, federal statutes, regulations, or the terms and conditions of a federal award, the federal awarding agency or pass-through entity may impose additional conditions, as described in 2 C.F.R.
+200.208.
 If the federal awarding agency or pass-through entity determines that noncompliance cannot be remedied by imposing additional conditions, the federal awarding agency or pass-through entity may take one or more of the following actions, as appropriate in the circumstances: